What happens in the first appointment?

 Have a look at my Services page for a list of some of the problems that people come to see me about.
 I find that underlying most of these problems there are usually four basic issues that people are grappling with:

-- How to love and get along with other people (we all need healthy connection)
+• How to love and get along with other people (humans are interdependent)

-- How to truly enjoy your life (otherwise, what are we here for?)
+• How to truly enjoy your life (otherwise what are we doing here?)

 What is the therapeutic relationship?

 The therapeutic relationship is an alliance between a therapist and the person who is seeking help.
 It’s the basis for our work together.
-How it works is that I would attune myself to you and your concerns so that you would feel taken seriously, and safe enough, so that you might risk showing and expressing yourself.
-As your therapist, I would be on your side.
-It’s through the therapeutic relationship that we can inquire into your difficult thoughts, emotions, and behaviours.
-This would allow us to gain more insight and understanding into your situation, and enhance your ability to make changes.
-It is easier to face problems and try new behaviours when you have someone in your corner – that is what the therapeutic relationship offers.
+I would attune myself to you and your concerns so that you would feel taken seriously, and safe enough, so that you might risk showing and expressing yourself.
+I would be on your side, in solidarity with you.
+It’s through the therapeutic relationship that we can inquire into your problematic thoughts, emotions, and behaviours.
+This would allow us to gain more awareness and insight into your situation, and enhance your ability to make changes.
+It’s easier to face problems and try new behaviours when you have someone in your corner – two heads are better than one.

 How often would we meet?

 This is something we would discuss in your first appointment.
 Often people start counselling with regular appointments so that we can work on certain issues, and then return from time to time when there is something more, or new, to work on.
 What type of arrangement works best for you, will depend on any number of factors, including motivation, your degree of distress, finances, availability of childcare, and your own sense of what feels right.